Operational clarity for daily work

 What qualifications are needed to become a senior housekeeper?

-• Typically, 2-3 years of housekeeping experience is required, along with knowledge of cleaning standards and hotel service.
-Hospitality education and people management skills are valued.
+• Most start with 2-3 years of housekeeping experience plus a solid grasp of cleaning standards and hotel service.
+A hospitality qualification and real people-management skills help.

 How does a senior housekeeper check cleaning quality?